matteoshafer/solanatools/README.md

 ## Overview

 I work on a collection of projects that leverage the Solana blockchain for algorithmic trading and portfolio management.
 While I enjoy experimenting with various platforms, my primary focus is the **Solana Trading Bot**—a fully automated trading system designed for the Solana blockchain.
-This bot integrates data ingestion, strategy execution, risk management, and real-time monitoring in a modular, automated approach.
+This bot integrates data ingestion, strategy execution, risk management, and real-time monitoring in a modular, automated approach .

 ---